project-codeflare/mlbatch/setup.RHOAI-v2.11/UNINSTALL.md

 # Uninstall

-To uninstall the MLBatch controllers and reclaim the corresponding namespaces,
+***First, remove all team projects and corresponding cluster queues.***

-run:
+Then to uninstall the MLBatch controllers and reclaim the corresponding namespaces, run:
 ```sh
 # OpenShift AI uninstall
 oc delete dsc mlbatch-dsc